 Brushing Up on Your Knowledge

-Your Money Seniors, developed in partnership with the Financial Consumer Agency of Canada (FCAC), is the CBA’s free, non-commercial seminar program for Canadians entering — or already in — retirement.
+Your Money Seniors, developed in collaboration with the Financial Consumer Agency of Canada (FCAC), is the CBA’s free, non-commercial seminar program for Canadians entering — or already in — retirement.
 The program has three modules to deliver much-needed information on:

 - how to plan your income and make the most of your money in retirement